 then sudden destruction comes upon them,

 “Destruction” means come to ruin.
 This is a state of utter ruin but not annihilation, a loss of all that humans think makes life worthwhile.
-It is not destruction of being but of well-being.
+It is not the destruction of being but of well-being.
 Destruction ruins peace and safety.
-In our verse and in 2 Thessalonians 1:9, Paul uses “destruction” for ushering in the Day of the Lord.
-Destruction will come suddenly.
+In our verse and 2 Thessalonians 1:9, Paul uses “destruction” for ushering in the Day of the Lord.
+The destruction will come suddenly.
 God’s wrath will come to the world when they least expect it.

 as labor pains upon a pregnant woman.

 The destruction will come upon the world like pangs of a pregnant woman giving birth.
 The idea is that this is great pain.
 Calamities will come upon men in Day of the Lord.
 When the Day of the Lord comes, the world will be pregnant with pain.

 And they shall not escape